 - iv.
-After typing values on the command line, press Enter. - If any disk contains previously installed data, various messages appear, including the following, and the system reboots (if no disk contains previously installed data, installation continues with the next step):
+After typing values on the command line, press Enter. - v.
+If any disk contains previously installed data, various messages appear, including the following, and the system reboots (if no disk contains previously installed data, installation

 DISKS WERE WIPED.
 REBOOTING TO RESTART THE INSTALLER.